ramakrishna-sunkara/SPHTechTask/README.md

 # SPHTechTask

-This App is developed for Tach Task
+This App is developed for Tech Task

+App developerd using Kotlin language